skipmcgee/cs-361/README.md

 ## Communication Contract:
 #### Clear instructions for how to programmatically REQUEST data from the microservice you implemented.
 Include an example call.
 + To request data from this microservice:
-    1) Confirm sure your have followed the install instructions above
+    1) Confirm sure you have followed the install instructions above
     2) Run the microservice locally `python3 task_parser.py` in a terminal or import the `server` method from task_parser and run it
     3) Use the client method to commmunicate with the server (in a separate terminal)
         + start the python interpreter `python3`